 Veteran reporter Jos Van Hemelrijck recounts the memorable journey he took to the King Baudoin Ice Shelf.
 He spent more than a week getting a taste of what life is…

 Princess Elisabeth Antarctica

 For decades, Antarctica has been the home of science and an example for preservation governance.
 The International Polar Foundation signed the return of Belgium on the continent with the first ever “zero emission” station: Princess Elisabeth Antarctica.

-Although not relying on any "new" technologies to function, the Princess Elisabeth Antarctica is a puzzle that took existing parts and reassembled them in an innovative way.
-As a prototype, the station is subjected to constant evolution and perpetual improvements to its efficiency, autonomy, and equipments.
+Princess Elisabeth Antarctica is a puzzle that took existing parts and reassembled them in an innovative way.
+As a prototype, the station is subjected to perpetual improvements to its efficiency, autonomy, and equipments.

 A new station in a vastly unexplored region of Antarctica, Princess Elisabeth Antarctica provides scientists with a wide variety of research environments and the necessary support to conduct their research in the best conditions.